 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next best tour by selecting any one of the excursions, shows or transfer options listed to the left side of this page or book your next local or international flight by clicking on the Vayama tab you'll find on the right side of this page or book your hotel reservation to amazing Thailand using the HotelTravel.com search box below.
+Simply take your next tour by selecting any one of the excursion or show options listed to the left side of this page or book your next local or international flight by clicking on the Vayama tab which you'll find on the right side of this page.
+Or book your hotel reservation to amazing Thailand using the HotelTravel.com search box below.
 Here's wishing you a happy holiday and a safe trip.